Cybersecurity Companies in Singapore (2026)

-Verified vendors, ranked by client reviews and Singapore presence.
+Verified vendors with a Singapore presence.
 PDPA, CSA, and ISO 27001 specialists included.

 Cybersecurity buying in Singapore is shaped by three things: the Personal Data Protection Act (PDPA), the Cybersecurity Act administered by the Cyber Security Agency (CSA), and sector-specific mandates from MAS, MOH, and IMDA.
 A vendor that's strong in another market may not meet local certification expectations — and the wrong choice surfaces during an audit, not before.